pagkly/Zed/Investopedia3/Consignment.md

 Consignment
 ## What Is Consignment?

 Consignment is an arrangement in which goods are left in the possession of an authorized third party to sell.
-Typically, the consignor receives a percentage of the revenue from the sale (sometimes a very large percentage) in the form of [commission](https://www.investopedia.com/terms/c/commission.asp).
+Typically, the consignor receives a percentage of the revenue from the sale (sometimes a very large percentage) in the form of [[commission]](https://www.investopedia.com/terms/c/commission.asp).

 Consignment deals are made on a variety of products, such as artwork, clothing and accessories, and books.
-Some types of [retail sales](https://www.investopedia.com/terms/r/retail-sales.asp) may be viewed as a special form of consignment where producers rely on retail stores to sell their products to consumers, although secondhand stores and thrift stores are more typically associated with the practice of consignment.
+Some types of [[retail sales]](https://www.investopedia.com/terms/r/retail-sales.asp) may be viewed as a special form of consignment where producers rely on retail stores to sell their products to consumers, although secondhand stores and thrift stores are more typically associated with the practice of consignment.

-Consignment arrangements, however, would not include retailers such as Walmart or most supermarkets, which purchase goods outright from [wholesalers](https://www.investopedia.com/terms/w/wholesaling.asp) and then sell their items at a [markup](https://www.investopedia.com/terms/m/markup.asp).
+Consignment arrangements, however, would not include retailers such as Walmart or most supermarkets, which purchase goods outright from [[wholesalers]](https://www.investopedia.com/terms/w/wholesaling.asp) and then sell their items at a [[markup]](https://www.investopedia.com/terms/m/markup.asp).

 ### Key Takeaways